Just because one is accustomed to something does not mean it is the only — or the best — way.

 From challenging consumer appetites for out-of-season menu items to retraining chefs on how to effectively use “ugly” bits of produce, five sustainability-minded chefs shared practical ways to challenge the food waste status quo during “Chefs Go Green: Reducing Food Waste in Your Kitchen,” a March 17 webinar put on by the National Restaurant Association Show and presented in collaboration with American Culinary Federation.

-Panelists were: Certified Master Chef Tom Griffiths, vice president of research and development innovation at Freshly; Chef Jennifer Hill Booker, a chef instructor, author and food advocate; Chef Jeffrey Quasha, director of culinary innovation at Morrison Healthcare; Chef Michael Ponzio, executive chef at Union League Club in Chicago; and Chef George Bezanson, chef/owner of Earth’s Harvest and Juicery and chef at The Farmer’s Dinner in New Hampshire.
+Panelists were: Certified Master Chef Tom Griffiths, vice president of research and development innovation at Freshly; Jennifer Hill Booker, a chef instructor, author and food advocate; Jeffrey Quasha, director of culinary innovation at Morrison Healthcare; Michael Ponzio, executive chef at Union League Club of Chicago; and George Bezanson, chef/owner of Earth’s Harvest Kitchen and Juicery and chef at The Farmer’s Dinner in New Hampshire.
 Jacqui Pressinger, director of strategic partnerships at ACF, hosted the event.

 “One of the best things I’ve ever done in my restaurant was invest in a juicer,” shared Bezanson.
 “I have an entire juice and smoothie menu that so much of our vegetable and fruit waste that we may not have use for goes right up front to the juice bar, and we turn a profit on that — and, also, we’re putting out good products.”

 “I believe your staff will buy into [a sustainable] culture so long as you, as the leader of the kitchen, believe it and teach it and utilize it in your restaurant.” — Chef Jennifer Hill Booker

 And just as mindfulness of profit-turning equipment is important, so is consciousness of cross-utilizing ingredients, the chefs touted.